Skip to main content Skip to secondary navigation

 • Swarm coordination and decision-making

-The Space Rendezvous Laboratory will operate the Starling Formation-flying Optical eXperiment (StarFOX), which uses onboard star tracker cameras for navigation.
+The Space Rendezvous Laboratory is operating the Starling Formation-flying Optical eXperiment (StarFOX), which uses onboard star tracker cameras for swarm navigation..
 An advanced algorithm utilizes star tracker images to compute spacecraft orientation and visually detect and track the other three spacecraft within the swarm.
 The resulting bearing angle measurements are used to determine the absolute and relative orbits of each swarm member.
 Measurements are shared between spacecraft via an inter-satellite link, enabling to swarm to cooperatively achieve awareness of its location in an autonomous, self-contained fashion.

 The technologies demonstrated by StarFOX will allow future multi-spacecraft systems to avoid relying on Global Navigation Satellite System (GNSS) signals or similar external measurement sources.
-This capability is especially useful for enabling space domain awareness and future multi-spacecraft outside Earth orbit.
-Starling is planned for launch in August 2022.
+This capability is especially useful for enabling space domain awareness and future multi-spacecraft missions outside Earth orbit.
+Starling launched on July 17, 2023 on a Rocket Lab Electron vehicle from New Zealand, and is currently conducting flight experiments.

 Return to projects page